Expertium/expertium.github.io/RedditBot.md

 *But what if I need more data?*

 I can't get any more data...or can I?
 It's time to learn about another important concept: **data augmentation**.
-By taking the original data and slightly tweaking it, we can create more training examples and make the neural net robust to small, minute differences.
+By taking the original data and slightly tweaking it, we can create more training examples and make the neural net robust to small differences that wouldn't throw a human off.
 Here are some examples of what is used in computer vision tasks:

 ![Data Augmentation kitten](https://github.com/user-attachments/assets/91a05e74-918c-4255-9796-be22b9fb8aff)